How Long Does It Take for Collagen Supplements to Work?

 How Long Might Any Additional Benefits Take?

-Twenty runners with Achilles tendon injuries reported greater improvement in pain after three months of taking 2.5 grams of collagen twice daily, according to a 2019 study published in Nutrients.
+- Decreased pain: Twenty runners with Achilles tendon injuries reported greater improvement in pain after three months of taking 2.5 grams of collagen twice daily.
 They were also able to return to running sooner than participants taking a placebo.

-A more pronounced increase in body mass was reported among men who consumed 15 grams of collagen peptides daily an hour before training sessions for 12 weeks, according to a 2019 study published in Nutrients.
+- Increased muscle mass: A more pronounced increase in body mass was reported among men who consumed 15 grams of collagen peptides daily an hour before training sessions for 12 weeks.

-Improvement in nail health was documented among 25 participants taking 2.5 grams of collagen daily for six months, according to a 2017 study published in the Journal of Cosmetic Dermatology.
+- Nail health: Improvement in nail health was documented among 25 participants taking 2.5 grams of collagen daily for six months.
 Participants reported a 12% increase in nail growth rate, a 42% decrease of broken nails and a 64% improvement in brittle nails.

 Taking collagen supplements may reduce bone collagen breakdown and regulate bone cell turnover, but studies have focused on how this occurs and not the time it takes to see results.